Mary Ford

 Biography

-Mary was known for being the first artist to overdub a vocal harmony in their studio in 1949.
-That became known as “The New Sound.”
+Mary Ford was groundbreaking as the first artist to overdub a vocal harmony in their studio in 1949, a technique that became known as 'The New Sound.'

-In 1951, Mary received one of the first Gold Top Gibson guitars, and her performance on “How High the Moon” hit #1 on the charts.
-Between 1950 and 1957; Mary was featured on 14 albums, numerous singles, 16 top ten hits, and a weekly television show.
-She sang for President Eisenhower at the White House in 1956.
-In 1960, Mary and Les received a star on the Hollywood Walk of Fame.
+In 1951, she received one of the first Gold Top Gibson guitars, and her unforgettable performance on 'How High the Moon' soared it to #1 on the charts.
+Between 1950 and 1957, Mary was featured on 14 albums, numerous singles, and 16 top ten hits, along with a weekly television show.
+She had the honor of performing for President Eisenhower at the White House in 1956.
+By 1960, Mary and Les were celebrated with a star on the Hollywood Walk of Fame.

-Mary Ford died late Friday Oct.
-7th, 1977, in Los Angles after 8 weeks in a coma from complications of diabetes due to alcohol dependency.
-She was 53 years old.
+Sadly, Mary Ford passed away late Friday, October 7th, 1977, in Los Angeles after spending 8 weeks in a coma due to complications from diabetes related to alcohol dependency.
+She was just 53 years old.

 Merch